unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 The lab uses its own twelve-file archive, leaving the approved Part 7 download unchanged.
 A later revision may add a bounded model-generation canary after the render-only contract remains stable across the exact model and runtime under test.

 The next production-facing step is still a bounded model and runtime canary, not a larger synthetic benchmark.
-The lesson I want readers to keep is simpler: give the same invented history to the stock and derived paths, verify what changed, verify what did not, and keep the passive observer out of the mutation business.
+The lesson I want readers to take away is simpler: give the same invented history to the stock and derived paths, verify what changed, verify what did not, and keep the passive observer out of the mutation business.